 In September and October 2012, the Company received gross proceeds of \$10,400 for issuance of 7,708,502 shares of its Series B Preferred Stock at \$1.35 per share.
 The Series B Preferred Stock includes a liquidation preference of the original investment plus an accruing dividend at a rate of 6%, compounded annually, whether or not declared.
 The accruing dividend is payable upon a voluntary or involuntary liquidation or dissolution of the Company, upon conversion of the Series B Preferred Stock to common stock, upon redemption of the Series B Preferred Stock or at such time as the Company pays a dividend on other shares of its capital stock.
 The accruing dividend may be paid in cash or, at the option of the stockholder, additional shares of Series B Preferred Stock determined by dividing the amount of the accruing dividend by the Series B Preferred Stock purchase price as adjusted.
-There were \$821 and \$1,494 of undeclared cumulative preferred dividends as of December 31, 2013 and 2014, respectively, and \$1,848 as of June 30, 2015.
+There were \$821 and \$1,494 of undeclared cumulative preferred dividends as of December 31, 2013 and 2014, respectively, and \$2,028 as of September 30, 2015.
 Holders of shares of Series B Preferred Stock are entitled to votes equal to the number of shares of common stock into which such Series B Preferred Stock could be converted.
 Purchasers of the Series B Preferred Stock received anti-dilution rights whereby if the Company issues or sells additional shares of preferred or common shares at a purchase price below \$1.35 per share, the Company will issue additional shares to these purchasers of Series B Preferred Stock to effectively reduce their purchase price.

 Each share of Series B Preferred Stock can be converted into equal shares of common stock at the option of the Series B Preferred Stock holder at any time.
 In addition, the Series B Preferred Stock shares are automatically convertible into common shares upon the sale of shares of common stock to the public at a price per share of at least \$4.05 in a firm commitment underwritten public offering pursuant to an effective registration statement under the Securities Act of 1933, as amended, resulting in at least \$30,000 of proceeds to the Company, net of underwriting discounts and commissions and after which the common stock is listed on an United States national securities exchange.
+Each Series B Preferred stockholder is also entitled to receive the number of common shares equal to the Series B Preferred Stock original issue price divided by the initial public offering price per share.
+In addition, each Series B Preferred stockholder is entitled to receive the number of common shares equal to the accrued dividends on the shares of Series B Preferred Stock divided by the original issue price of the Series B Preferred Stock divided by the initial public offering price per share.